Action of 26 July 1806

-The battle was the first in a series of actions by the Royal Navy squadron based at Madras with the intention of eliminating the Dutch squadron maintained at Java.
-Greyhound had been sent to the Java Sea and the Molucca Islands to reconnoitre the Dutch ports in preparation for a raid on Java by a larger force under Rear-Admiral Sir Edward Pellew later in the year.
-Elphinstone's success was followed by a second frigate action by Captain Peter Rainier in which the Dutch ship Maria Riggersbergen was captured.
-In November 1806, Admiral Pellew led the main body of his squadron against the capital of the Dutch East Indies at Batavia and a year later eliminated the last vessels of the Dutch East Indies squadron at Griessie.
+Elphinstone's victory was the first in a series of actions by the British squadron at Madras which aimed to eliminate the Dutch squadron stationed at Java.
+Greyhound had been sent to the Java Sea and Spice Islands to reconnoitre the Dutch ports in preparation for a raid on Java by a larger force under British Rear-Admiral Sir Edward Pellew later in the year.
+Elphinstone's success was followed by the action of 18 October 1806, in which Caroline under Captain Peter Rainier captured the Dutch frigate Maria Riggersbergen.
+In November 1806, Pellew led the main body of his squadron in an attack against Batavia, the capital of the Dutch East Indies and a year later eliminated the last vessels of the Dutch East Indies squadron at Griessie.

 Background

-The Dutch squadron in the Dutch East Indies was a constant threat to the British system of trade routes during the Napoleonic Wars.
-The Dutch—under the guise of the Kingdom of Holland and ruled by the French Emperor Napoleon's brother Louis Bonaparte—had joined the war against Britain following the end of the Peace of Amiens in 1803.
+The Dutch navy squadron in the Dutch East Indies was a constant threat to the British system of trade routes during the Napoleonic Wars.
+The Kingdom of Holland, ruled by Napoleon's brother Louis Bonaparte, had joined the war against Britain following the end of the Peace of Amiens in 1803.
 Although the primary function of the Dutch East Indies squadron was the suppression of piracy, their presence threatened British shipping in the Malacca Straits, in particular the lucrative trade with China.
-At the start of every year, the "China Fleet"—a large convoy of British East Indiamen merchant ships—sailed from Canton and passed through the South China Sea and the Malacca Strait on their journey to the Indian Ocean and eventually to Britain.
+At the start of every year, the "China Fleet"—a large convoy of British East Indiamen—sailed from Canton and passed through the South China Sea and the Malacca Strait on their journey to the Indian Ocean and eventually to Britain.
 Worth millions of pounds, these convoys were vital to the British economy, but they faced considerable danger in passing through waters that were within easy reach of the Dutch ports in Java.

 In 1804, a French squadron under Rear-Admiral Charles Linois used Batavia on Java as a base to attack the China Fleet, although the attempt ended in failure at the Battle of Pulo Aura.
 Java presented a clear threat to British maritime interests in the South China Sea, but the British squadron based in the Indian Ocean was too weak in 1805 to consider operations so far from its main base at Madras while Linois remained active.
 By the start of 1806, Linois had sailed into the Atlantic and an expeditionary force had seized the Dutch base at the Cape of Good Hope, securing the western Indian Ocean and providing reinforcements that allowed Rear-Admiral Sir Edward Pellew to begin operations against the Dutch forces in the East Indies.